Skip to main content Skip to footer

 Whether you are a small business owner or a large corporation, ensuring that every candidate gets a response within a few days of their interview is essential.

 Rejection letters or emails are a necessary part of the recruitment process.
-They should be written professionally and courteously with, ideally, some personal detail and perhaps tips for the future.
-This article contains information on what to include and samples of short and detailed rejection emails or letters.
+They should be written professionally and courteously, ideally incorporating some personal detail and perhaps tips for the future.
+This article provides guidance on what to include, along with samples of short and detailed rejection emails or letters.

 Example of a Short Rejection Email